-PSCI 238.
+- PSCI 233.
+Social Movements in the Developed and Developing Worlds.
+Comparative study of protest movements with emphasis on origins, activities, and impact of movements focusing on women, ethnic minorities, and the environment.
+Prerequisite: 100, 101, 102, 103, or 150.
+[3] - PSCI 234.
+Women, Politics, and the Development of the Third World.
+Analysis of the special problems afflicting women in the developing world and examination of proposed strategies, domestic and international, for reform.
+Prerequisite: 100, 101, 102, 103, or 150.
+[3] - PSCI 238.
 Comparative Political Parties.
 Political parties and their role in the democratic process of modern liberal western democracies, focusing on party systems and party organizations.
-Prerequisite: Either 100, 101, 102, 103, or 150.
-[3]
+Prerequisite: 100, 101, 102, 103, or 150.
+[3] - PSCI 239.

-PSCI 239.
 Comparative Courts and Judicial Politics.
 Introduction to the structure, function, political significance, and policy making of courts and the judges who staff them, especially outside the boundaries of the United States.
-Prerequisite: Either 100, 101, 102, 103, or 150.
-[3]
+Prerequisite: 100, 101, 102, 103, or 150.
+[3] - PSCI 240.

-PSCI 240.
 Political Parties.
 Theories of party formation, organization, and behavior.
 Historical development of party systems.
 Criteria for the comparative evaluation of party systems.
 Parties as instruments of citizen control.
 Implications for electoral outcomes, coalition formation, legislative decision making, and public policy.
-Prerequisite: Either 100, 101, 102, 103, or 150.
-[3]
+Prerequisite: 100, 101, 102, 103, or 150.
+[3] - PSCI 241.

-PSCI 241.
 American Public Opinion and Voting Behavior.
 The development and dynamics of political opinion and its effects on voting and public policy.
 Models of political behavior.
-Prerequisite: Either 100, 101, 102, 103, or 150.
-[3]

-PSCI 242.
-Political Communication.
-The relationship of government and the press.
-Theories of communication; mass media and sociopolitical change; political persuasion and propaganda; responsibilities of the press.
-Prerequisite: Either 100, 101, 102, 103, or 150.
-[3]
+Prerequisite: 100, 101, 102, 103, or 150.
+[3] - PSCI 243.

-PSCI 243.
 Political Campaigns and the Electoral Process.
 Theories of representation and democratic accountability; electoral strategies and tactics, including political polling and analysis.
-Prerequisite: Either 100, 101, 102, 103, or 150.
-[3]
+Prerequisite: 100, 101, 102, 103, or 150.
+[3] - PSCI 244.

-PSCI 244.
 The Legislative Process.
 Legislative organization and processes in the U.S. Congress.
 Attention to parties, elections, institutional structure, interest groups, and other branches of government as they relate to the legislative process.
-Prerequisite: Either 100, 101, 102, 103, or 150, [3]
+Prerequisite: 100, 101, 102, 103, or 150.
+[3] - PSCI 245.

-PSCI 245.
 The American Presidency.
 Constitutional, historical, and political aspects.
 Attention to electing and nominating president, presidential leadership and personality, governing, and relations with Congress and the public.
-Prerequisite: Either 100, 101, 102, 103, or 150.
-[3]
+Prerequisite: 100, 101, 102, 103, or 150.
+[3] - PSCI 247.

-PSCI 247.
 American Political Culture.
 Content, historical development, and political consequences of the American public's deeply rooted values concerning how the political system ought to work and the ends it ought to serve.
 Attention to regional variation.
-Prerequisite: Either 100, 101, 102, 103, or 150.
-[3]
+Prerequisite: 100, 101, 102, 103, or 150.
+[3] - PSCI 253.

-PSCI 253.
 Ethics and Public Policy.
 Political and moral values in assessing policy-making, public policies and processes, and policy impacts.
-Prerequisite: Either 100, 101, 102, 103, or 150.
-[3]
+Prerequisite: 100, 101, 102, 103, or 150.
+[3] - PSCI 255.

-PSCI 255.
 Public Policy Problems.
 Specific problems of public policies and their relations to political and institutional structures.
 Particular policy problems vary from semester to semester.
-May be taken more than once only if there is no overlap with a prior offering.
-Prerequisite: Either 100, 101, 102, 103, or 150.
-[3]
+Prerequisite: 100, 101, 102, 103, or 150.
+May be repeated for credit more than once if there is no duplication in topic.
+Students may enroll in more than one section of this course each semester.
+[3] - PSCI 260.

-PSCI 260.
 Introduction to American Law.
 Law as a component of public policy and the political system; the elements and rationale of private law.
-Prerequisite: Either 100, 101, 102, 103, or 150.
-[3]
+Prerequisite: 100, 101, 102, 103, or 150.
+[3] - PSCI 262.

-PSCI 262.
 The Judicial Process.
 Functioning of the judiciary in the American political process; operation and powers of the courts; non-legal aspects of the judicial process; political role and effects of judicial decisions.
-Prerequisite: Either 100, 101, 102, 103, or 150.
-[3]
+Prerequisite: 100, 101, 102, 103, or 150.
+[3] - PSCI 263.

-PSCI 263.
 Religion and Politics.
 Religion in democratic societies.
 Abortion, gay marriage, faith-based initiatives, and the Pledge of Allegiance.

 Historical works and contemporary contributions to debates.
-Prerequisite: Either 100, 101, 102, 103, or 150.
+Prerequisite: 100, 101, 102, 103, or 150.
 [3]